Smoothieware/SmoothieV2/Firmware/README.md

 * player
 * network

-*NOTE* for the smooothiev2 Prime replace Nucleo above with Prime...

-    rake target=Prime -m

 On the Prime there are 4 leds..

 1. led1 - smoothie led, flashes slowly when idle, does not flash when busy
 2. led2 - smoothie led, on when executing moves, flashes when in HALT

+leds3 and 4 indicate some sort of error as below.

-Both flash if there was a serious config error.
+led1 and led2 flash if there was a serious config error. on,off,on,on means there was a stack overflow all on means there was a Hardfault detected
-TBD All 4 leds flash if there is no sdcard inserted.
+(TBD All 4 leds flash if there is no sdcard inserted)

-The debug UART port is on the STLink3 ACM0 on the Nucleo, baud rate 115200.
+The debug UART port is on the STLink3 ACM0 on the Nucleo, and on the DEBUG Uart header on the Prime baud rate 115200.

 Initial Bootstrap